 The Silesian Museum, for instance, is actually hidden underground to better display mining relics, but also to create a friendly public space around them.
 Another example is Tomasz Konior’s idea to design a fancy garden with trees, pools, and an amphitheatre around the NOSPR’s building.

 However, those who pushed the idea of integrating nature with architecture the furthest were the designers from JEMS Architekci Studio.
 The irregular building with a crack in the wall is partly covered with grass.
 This creates an impressive contrast with the rest of façade, which is swathed in black steel netting.
 These green islands located on the walls or rooftops not only improve the image of the facilities neighbouring the famous Spodek Sport and Show Arena, but they also quickly became one of Katowice’s favourite meeting spots.

 Warsaw Public Library on Koszykowa Street

 The Central Library of the Masovian Voivodeship on Koszykowa Street in Warsaw consists of a library and a reading room.
-It is very popular – many generations of students, academics and various enthusiasts (there is, for example, a separate reading room for strictly for Varsaviana) have poured over books in these rooms.
+It is very popular – many generations of students, academics and various enthusiasts (there is, for example, a separate reading room for strictly for materials focussed on the city of Warsaw itself) have poured over books in these rooms.

 The Bulanda Mucha Studio architects, who were responsible for the design, suggested a wide range of possible changes that would make working and studying in the library more pleasant.
-Sunlight pours through a glass ceiling, while a three-floor-high wall actually breathes thanks to the plants that cover it from top to bottom.
-These features make this spot a perfect place for a short break.
+Sunlight pours through a glass ceiling, whilst a three-floor-high wall actually breathes thanks to the plants that cover it from top to bottom.
+These features make this spot the perfect place for a short break.

 The modernised reading room was well received by its visitors and rewarded with an Audience Award in the competition for the Architectural Prize of the Mayor of Warsaw.
 Judging by the number of readers in the numerous library rooms, this was a well-deserved honour.